Kirtan7311/mnist-digit-classification/README.md

 The MNIST dataset is loaded and normalized to scale the pixel values to the range [0, 1].

 ## Model Architecture
-The neural network model is built using the Sequential API from Keras.
-The architecture consists of:
-## Model Architecture

 The neural network model for MNIST digit classification is built using the Sequential API from Keras.
 Below is a detailed description of each layer in the model architecture: